cryptocreeper94-sudo/trust-layer/replit.md

-# Orbit Chain - Replit Agent Guide
+# DarkWave Chain - Replit Agent Guide

 ## Overview

-Orbit Chain is a complete blockchain ecosystem consisting of two main components:
+DarkWave Chain is a complete blockchain ecosystem by DarkWave Studios, consisting of two main components:

-1. **Orbit Chain Blockchain** (`blockchain/`) - A real blockchain implementation in Rust with Proof-of-Authority consensus
+1. **DarkWave Chain Blockchain** (`blockchain/`) - A real Layer 1 blockchain implementation in Rust with Proof-of-Authority consensus
-2. **Orbit Chain Portal** (`client/`, `server/`) - A React web application serving as the ecosystem interface, block explorer, and developer hub
+2. **DarkWave Portal** (`client/`, `server/`) - A React web application serving as the ecosystem interface, block explorer, and developer hub

 The project goal is to build a blockchain that is faster, more stable, and feature-rich than Solana and Ethereum.